gpx1000/Vulkan-Tutorial/en/00_Introduction.md

 to do more work in your application to ensure correct behavior.

 The takeaway message here is that Vulkan is not for everyone.
-It is targeted at programmers who are enthusiastic about high performance computer graphics, and are willing to put some work in.
+It is targeted at programmers who are enthusiastic about high performance computer graphics and are willing to put some work in.
 If you are more interested in game development, rather than computer graphics, then you may wish to stick to OpenGL or Direct3D, which will not be deprecated in favor of Vulkan anytime soon.
 Another